Astron456/Astron-s-Site/content/project/ExtendedLagrangian/index.md

 layout = "project"

 # Project title.
-title = "ExtendedLagrangian (C++)"
+title = "National Undergraduate Academic Training Program"

 # Project summary to display on homepage.
 summary = """
- The code for stochastic extended dynamics paper.
-Contributed to the open source molecular simulation software [LAMMPS](http://lammps.sandia.gov/).
+ We use fixed effect model and Spatial Durbin model to discover the "double-spillover-effect" across Chinese regions .
  """

 # Tags: can be used for filtering projects.